-It is now very common for clinicians to carry out consultations with patients over the ‘phone.
+It is increasingly common for clinicians to carry out consultations with patients over the ‘phone or on the internet.

 In some cases, you may be talking to someone who has never met you, so preparation is key.